[EVENTS]

 Photograph by Freya Gabie

-2017.
-Gabie’s recent research focuses on Norwegian arctic explorer and marine
+research focuses on Norwegian arctic explorer and marine biologist

-biologist Fridtjof Nansen, who in 1922 as High Commissioner for Refugees within
+Fridtjof Nansen, who in 1922 as High Commissioner for Refugees

-The League of Nations, issued a historic document offering stateless persons
+within The League of Nations, issued a historic document offering

 Freya Gabie

-and places, peeling under the surface to expose hidden layers.
-Her work disrupts
+peeling under the surface to expose hidden layers.
+Her work

-the unconscious interchange between people and their environment through methods
+disrupts the unconscious interchange between people and their

 seemingly autonomous entities, often left unspoken or overlooked.

-UK financial traders and traditional Lancashire clog dancers to create a clog
+traders and traditional Lancashire clog dancers to create a

-the V&A, William Morris Gallery and the Jewish Museum.
-This summer, for
+Morris Gallery and the Jewish Museum.
+This summer, for Diep

-Diep Haven 2018, she created a sculptural intervention in the form of a line
+Haven 2018, she created a sculptural intervention in the form

-in Tranas, Sweden where she developed body of work in response to the town’s
+where she developed body of work in response to the town’s historic

 Saturday 13 October 2018 4pm